slapec/yaat/README.md

 <yat ng-controller="ImperativeExample"></yat>
 ```

-> Note: In real life create custom modules for your application which depend on `yaat`.
+> Note: Don't add controllers directly to the `yaat` module.

 If you prefer this way but you still want to use the default behaviour just set
 the `$scope.$api` property and everything starts working automagically (details in the
 above section).

 #### Hooking

 You can override most of scope methods of `<yat>`'s controller in case you prefer using
 your own algorithms but you still want to stick to the original program flow: